runtimeverification/vlsm/CODING_CONVENTIONS.md

 - to avoid name clashes, constructor names can be prefixed with an abbreviation of the type name followed by `_`
 - no indentation in constructor declarations
 - the first `|` in constructor declarations should not be omitted
-- it's preferred to include the sort annotation
+- it's recommended to include the sort annotation, especially when it's `Prop`

 Example:
 ```coq